 It also helps to note the attributes companies most frequently call for in job advertisements and compare them to your current skills.
 If there are gaps, can you fill them?

 Talk to someone already working in your preferred industry for a clear idea of the skills that are essential for a successful career change.
-Or speak with a specialist recruitment for expert advice on the must-have skills needed to succeed in your preferred industry.
+Or speak with a specialist recruitment consultant for expert advice on the must-have skills needed to succeed in your preferred industry.

 Is a different career financially viable?